Radio Hospitals Blackburn Playlist: Songs Played Today

 with .

-Hot Chocolate with So You Win Again.
-From the 26th June 1977 number 1 for 3 weeks
+David Soul with Silver lady.
+From the 2nd October 1977 number 1 for 3 weeks

 Sky News with The Latest National News.